What are the Immigration Consequences of a Criminal Conviction?

 To avoid deportation for a crime of violence, your lawyer might try to work out a plea deal in which you plead guilty to a crime that does not involve actual or threatened violence.
 To avoid deportation for a CIMT, your lawyer can work for a plea bargain in which you get sentenced to less than a year in jail.

 Your lawyer can also try to remove the risk of conviction altogether by helping you enter a pretrial diversion program.
-In a diversion program, the court will suspend your case while you attend treatment.
+In a diversion program, the criminal court will suspend your case while you attend treatment.
 After you complete treatment, the court will dismiss the charges.
 As a result, you will not have a conviction on your record.